bikegcy/tf-lstm-char-cnn/README.md

 Based on the work of [mkroutikov](https://github.com/mkroutikov)'s version of [tf-lstm-char-cnn](https://github.com/mkroutikov/tf-lstm-char-cnn).

-Tensorflow port of Yoon Kim's [Torch7 code](https://github.com/yoonkim/lstm-char-cnn).
-See also similar project [here](https://github.com/carpedm20/lstm-char-cnn-tensorflow) that failed to reproduce Kim's results and was apparently abandoned by the author.
-Many pieces of code are borrowed from it.
+Original version is Yoon Kim's [Torch7 code](https://github.com/yoonkim/lstm-char-cnn).
+The paper is available at [arXiv](https://arxiv.org/abs/1508.06615).

+See also similar project of [Taehoon Kim](https://github.com/carpedm20/lstm-char-cnn-tensorflow) that failed to reproduce Yoon Kim's results and might be abandoned by the author.
+Many pieces of [mkroutikov](https://github.com/mkroutikov)'s version of [tf-lstm-char-cnn](https://github.com/mkroutikov/tf-lstm-char-cnn) are borrowed from it.

 ## Installation
 You need tensorflow version 1.0 and python (obviously).